AdityaHegde/yare-io-local/README.md

 1. Supports Circle and Squares.
 2. All APIs mentioned in the doc https://yare.io/documentation.
 3. Comparing 2 AIs programmatically.
+4. Compare eco of N different AIs.
+Battle can be unpredictable as all AIs will be put on the same board.

 ## Installation guide